 The focus of this course is to introduce the student to the concepts and philosophy of the nursing program.
 Gordon's Eleven Functional Health Patterns, Maslow's Hierarchy of Human Needs and the care of persons across the life cycle are presented.
 Emphasis is placed on health assessment, health promotion and health maintenance related to self and others.

-Prior or Concurrent: BIO 131 Human Biology I, ENG 110 College Writing I, and PSY 110 General Psychology
+Prior or Concurrent: BIO 131 Anatomy & Physiology I, ENG 110 College Writing I, and PSY 110 General Psychology

 4 Class Hours, 2 Lab Hours, 6 Clinical Hours/Wk for 15 Weeks

 Upon completion of this course the student will practice as a caregiver who demonstrates basic competency in a real or simulated simulation in the eight roles of the nurse which include: communication, professional behaviors, assessment, clinical decision-making, caring interventions, teaching/learning, collaboration, and manager of care.

 Upon successful completion of this course the student will be able to: